HuzaifahSajjad/Java2Final/README.md

 ### AI Use
 The main game loop, the part that comes after the opening monologue, but not the smaller methods.
 Any all design choices, narrative choices, and flavor text are my own.
+(Anecdotally, despite this being a graded project where AI is 100% allowed, it still felt dirty to do.
+Also, the code was REALLY good.
+AI's actually super competent at coding.
+Holy Boohbah.)